External Ids for PFN1 Gene

 GeneCards Summary for PFN1 Gene

 PFN1 (Profilin 1) is a Protein Coding gene.
-Diseases associated with PFN1 include amyotrophic lateral sclerosis 18 and pfn1-related amyotrophic lateral sclerosis.
-Among its related pathways are Ras signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include actin binding and proline-rich region binding.
+Diseases associated with PFN1 include pfn1-related amyotrophic lateral sclerosis and amyotrophic lateral sclerosis 18.
+Among its related pathways are Signaling by GPCR and Ras signaling pathway.
+GO annotations related to this gene include poly(A) RNA binding and actin binding.
 An important paralog of this gene is PFN3.

 UniProtKB/Swiss-Prot for PFN1 Gene